nsidc/earthaccess/docs/contributing/triaging.md

 - **impact: core**: Issues that affect the core Python codebase.
 - **impact: dependencies**: Use this label for issues concerning dependencies.
 - **impact: documentation**: Use this label for issues related to documentation.
-... etc ...
+- **impact: automation**: Use this label for issues related to the CI/CD pipeline or automation

 ### Needs labels

 - **needs: decision**: We're struggling to decide what to do and the decision committee needs to help.
 - **needs: feedback**:  Use this label for issues where feedback is requested from the team or our community.
 - **needs: help**: Use this label for issues where additional help or contributions are needed.

-### Special Labels

-- **automation**: Use this label for issues related to the CI/CD pipeline or automation

-- **duplicate**: Use this label for issues that are duplicates of existing ones.

-- **good first issue** : Use this label to highlight issues good for newcomers who want to contribute to Earthaccess.

-- **hackathon**: Use this label for issues to be discussed during hackdays.

-- **wontfix**: Use this label for issues that won’t be addressed or fixed.

 ## Linking Labels in GitHub Markdown